GRE Practice Tests 2026 | Full Guide + Free Mocks, Tips & Strategy

 1. Analytical Writing

-This section tests your ability to analyze complex ideas and present arguments clearly.
+This section measures your ability to think critically and express ideas clearly.

 2. Verbal Reasoning

-The Verbal Reasoning section evaluates your understanding of written material.
+The Verbal Reasoning section evaluates your ability to understand and analyze written material.

 • Reading comprehension